Josh Tyrangiel: Career

 In 2015, he began negotiations to join Vice, meeting with the program's head Shane Smith.
 As the Senior Vice President of news, he ran the company's digital news desk.
 He spearheaded the launch of Vice News Tonight in October 2016. in April 2019, Tyrangiel was included on The Hollywood Reporter's ninth annual list of New York's 35 Most Powerful People in Media and, in his interview, said that he was working on new projects that played to Vice's strengths.
 In June 2019, however, Tyrangiel and Vice News CEO, Nancy Dubuc, both released statements announcing his departure from Vice at the conclusion of the summer.
-His departure had something to do with the cancellation of Vice News Tonight.

-Notable interviews

-Tyrangiel has a number of interviews with celebrities and dignitaries: